-- Your passport (Original and a copy of the front page and your visa)
+- Your passport (the original and a copy of the front page and your visa)

 If you do your motorbike and car driving license at the same time, you will need 2 copies of each.
 One for each license.

 In Bangkok you can apply for your driving license at the Department of Land Transport in Bang Chak.
-It's 5 minute walk from the BTS Station.
+It's 5 minutes walk from the BTS Station of the same name.